 4. Elk Antler

-Chock-full of natural minerals, these renewable chews (elk shed them every year) are a top choice for all chewers.
+Chock-full of natural minerals, these renewable chews (elk naturally shed them every year) are a top choice for tough chewers.
 The chondroitin sulfate found in elk antler is particularly beneficial for your dog's bone and joint health and is often an important component of joint health supplements.
 While it’s not the most flavourful chew, elk antlers won't stain or smell like other natural chews and they are generally more interesting to dogs than synthetic chews.

 While the marrow in elk antlers can be higher in calories, your dog won't be eating the whole chew in one sitting, so there should be no cause for concern.